jnliou/VBA-challenge/README.md

 Sceenshots:

-I took screenshots for the Ticker, Percentage and Total Volume of each year, as well as the greatest percentage increase/decrease and total volume for each year, hence you'll see 2 screenshots of my results.
+I took screenshots for the Ticker, Percentage and Total Volume of each year, as well as the greatest percentage increase/decrease and total volume for each year, hence you'll see 2 screenshots of my results for each year.
+View my screenshots in the  Results - Screenshot folder.